MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/sdk-faq.md

 ### Why is my e-commerce package upload failing with the error "The e-commerce package cannot be deployed due to an outdated online SDK.
 Please create a new package and retry deployment."?

-To decrease deployment time during package deployment, uploaded packages will no longer automatically build with the latest online SDK.
-If your package upload fails and you see this error, rebuild your package and redeploy using the **yarn msdyn365 pack** [CLI command](cli-command-reference.md#pack) which will enforce pulling the latest online SDK into the package and then redeploy the package.
+To decrease deployment time during package deployment, uploaded packages will no longer automatically be built with the latest online SDK.
+If your package upload fails and you see this error, rebuild your package and redeploy it using the **yarn msdyn365 pack** [CLI command](cli-command-reference.md#pack) which will enforce pulling the latest online SDK into the package and then redeploy the package.

 ### Can I opt in to using Webpack 5 to bundle the Commerce application?